%20(1).jpg)

 Whereas some customers may be willing to be patient to receive their purchase, others will not be.
 By integrating the systems used for taking payments and stock control, a customer can be told at the point of transaction if the product is unavailable, and when new stock will arrive.
 The customer can then make an informed decision about whether to go ahead with the transaction, and be less inclined to change their minds later.

-Customers who do not recognise a transaction will sometimes jump straight to requesting a chargeback from their bank.
+Customers who do not recognize a transaction will sometimes jump straight to requesting a chargeback from their bank.
 Processing a payment quickly will help the transaction be familiar with the customer.

 Learn more: What is an ARN?